addaskogberg/1dv23Exa3/README.md

 What is the address to your application?

-Describe what you have done to make your application secure, both in code and when configuring your application server
+Describe what you have done to make your application secure, both in code and when configuring your application server *Check if event is sent from git (status 200) or from rouge host (status 403 unaothorized)

 Describe the following parts, how you are using them and what their purpose is